 Diagnosis begins with a good history, noting relevant signs and symptoms, as well as medications and any medical conditions that may contribute to urinary dysfunction.
-It can be helpful to administer a scoring test to gauge symptom severity; some examples are American Urologic Association Symptom Score and International Prostate Symptom Score.
-Urinanalysis should always be performed to check for blood, crystals, or infection.
-DRE will typically detect prostate enlargement.
+It can be helpful to administer a scoring test to gauge symptom severity; some examples are American Urologic Association Symptom Score Index and International Prostate Symptom Score.
+Urinalysis should always be performed to check for blood, crystals, or infection.
+Digital examination will typically detect prostate enlargement.
 The surface of the prostate should be smooth and is usually symmetrical; asymmetry or induration suggests malignancy.
 Some men with large prostates have no obstructive symptoms, while men with small prostates may have obstructive symptoms.

 Prostate biopsy, ultrasound, and/or the prostate-specific antigen (PSA) blood test help rule out malignancy and confirm a diagnosis of BPH.
 Other tests are available to evaluate bladder and urethral function, such as urine flow rate and post-void residual volume.
 Urination frequency and volume measurements can be helpful, especially if symptoms occur primarily at night.
-By keeping track of intake and output, it is possible to determine if excessive fluid intake may be contributing to urinary frequency and nocturia.
+By keeping track of fluid intake and urine output, it is possible to determine if excessive fluid intake may be contributing to urinary frequency and nocturia.

 The purpose of BPH treatment is to improve the patient’s quality of life.
 Restriction of fluids for 1-2 hours prior to bedtime may help improve nocturnal frequency.
 Sitting while urinating can increase bladder emptying for men with BPH.